openstf/adbkit/README.md

 #### client.screencap(serial, callback)

 Takes a screenshot in PNG format using the built-in `screencap` utility.
 This is analogous to `adb shell screencap -p`.
-Sadly, the utility is not available on most Android `<=2.3` devices, and the current implementation does not provide a shim for older devices.
+Sadly, the utility is not available on most Android `<=2.3` devices, but a silent fallback to the `client.framebuffer()` command in PNG mode is attempted, so you should have its dependencies installed just in case.

 Generating the PNG on the device naturally requires considerably more processing time on that side.
 However, as the data transferred over USB easily decreases by ~95%, and no conversion being required on the host, this method is usually several times faster than using the framebuffer.
+Naturally, this benefit does not apply if we're forced to fall back to the framebuffer.

 * **serial** The serial number of the device.
 Corresponds to the device ID in `client.listDevices()`.
 * **callback(err, screencap)**